damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 > - On player connection: the player is automatically added to the game currently being filled.
 If there is no game in its starting phase, a new one is created.
 > - The player starting a new game chooses how many players have to join before the game can start.
 > - The game starts as soon as the specified number of players (given by the first player to join) is reached.
+> - The server manages the players' turns as per the game's rules.
+The server must handle a player disconnecting or leaving the game.
+If there are no players left the game will terminate and all players have to be notified.

 The following specification for the additional feature "Multiple Games" is taken into account in the communication protocol's design:
 > Only one waiting room will be used to manage the players who join the server.